willsamu/mobile-flashcards/README.md

 - [ ] Update & delete Questions
 - [ ] Custom NavigationHeader for smoother UI
 - [ ] Add more Question Formats
+- [ ] Add folder Structure as Drawer Navigator to Decks
 - [ ] Update UI of Quiz Card & Quiz Result
+- [ ] Display failed Questions at end of quiz
+- [ ] Add Option to mark question during quiz and replay quiz only with marked Questions